check_logfiles

 Preparations on the part of the database administrator

-Maping external files to database tables is possible since Version 9.
-Use this script to prepare your database.
+Mapping external files to database tables is possible since Version 9.
+Use this script to prepare your database:

 Preparations on the part of the Nagios administrator